How to Employ Overseas Workers in Bulgaria

 - Seasonal employment from 90 days to 9 months - This type of permit is issued to third-country nationals who apply for a residence permit for seasonal work with a Bulgarian employer from 90 days to 9 months within a calendar year.
 Access to the labour market is allowed for holding positions in accordance with the List of Economic Sectors, including activities the implementation of which depends on the change of seasons, which includes two sectors: agriculture, forestry and fisheries, hotels and restaurants.
 Employers should be aware that they are obliged to cover at their own expense the transport costs from the place of origin of the seasonal worker to his place of work in the Republic of Bulgaria and vice versa, as well as the costs of compulsory health insurance and insurance of the seasonal worker.

 - EU Blue Card - This procedure is suitable for highly qualified third-country nationals employed by a Bulgarian employer to exercise highly qualified employment.
 It should be noted that access to the labour market is allowed for positions for which Bulgarian citizenship is not required by law, as the foreigner must have and prove the necessary competence for the job, and the employer should provide a gross salary 1.5 times higher than the average salary in the Republic of Bulgaria.
-It is important to note that the total number of third-country nationals employed in the previous 12 months in the local employer's enterprise should not exceed 20% of the number of Bulgarian citizens employed, but for small and medium-sized companies - 35%.
 The permit is granted for the term of the employment contract with the foreigner, which must not be shorter than 12 months, and the maximum term is 4 years.

 - Intra-corporate transfer of employees - This permit is issued to third-country nationals who apply for a residence permit for the purpose of an intra-corporate transfer.
 This procedure requires the sending and receiving companies to belong to the same company or group of companies.
 It is necessary for the employee to have 12 months of work experience in the sending company without interruption immediately before the date of submission of the application for a work permit.
 The applicant must have the necessary professional experience and qualifications and continue to work for the sending company established in the third country after the transfer period.